grigorye/URLHelperApp/README.md

 ## How

 URLHelperApp is basically a very simple "url proxy" app.
-You configure it as default browser/http(s) handler, and adjust the routing using a simple script, that you're free to adjust to your needs youself.
+You configure it as default browser/http(s) handler, and adjust the routing using a simple script, that you're free to adjust to your needs yourself.
 After that, when you try to open an url:

 1. URLHelperApp gets the url.
 2. URLHelperApp invokes the "routing" script with the url as an argument.